Belval/TextRecognitionDataGenerator/README.md

 ## New
 - Add python module
 - Move `run.py` to an executable python file ([`trdg/bin/trdg`](trdg/bin/trdg))
-- Add `--font` to use only one font for all the generated images (Thank you @JulienCoutault!)
 - Add `--fit` and `--margins` for finer layout control
 - Change the text orientation using the `-or` parameter
 - Specify text color range using `-tc '#000000,#FFFFFF'`, please note that the quotes are **necessary**
 - Add support for Simplified and Traditional Chinese
-- Generation strings with regular expressions
+- Generation Strings with regular expressions `--regex`
-- Specify Image folder for background
+- Specify Image folder for background `--images_dir `
-- Use imgaug for advanced image augmentation
+- Specify Folder for fonts `--fonts` (if you need to generate images from one or multiple different fonts)
+- Convert generating images to grayscale `--grayscale `

 ## How does it work?